 Stealth Dieting Tips and Tricks

 Here are a few of Dr. Painter’s tips and tricks to help “fool yourself full.”
 You can find “The Pistachio Principle” fact sheet with more of Dr. Painter’s tips in Client Resources.

 Buy smaller portions

 Fool yourself thin by buying single serve chips and small-size candy bars in place of family bags.
-Studies show that large package size increases caloric consumption by an average of 22 percent.

 Consider environmental factors and choose meal companions wisely